-Between July to September 2019, for three months, the new return system (i.e. GST ANX-1 & GST ANX-2) will be available on a trial basis for taxpayers.
+From July 2019 onwards, the new return system (i.e. GST ANX-1 & GST ANX-2) will be available on a trial basis for taxpayers.
 This trial will have no impact at the back-end on the tax liability or input tax credit of the taxpayer.

 3. How is the Matching Tool different from the present system of GSTR-2A vs Purchase Register?

 GSTR-2A is an automatically generated return by the GST portal.
 When the supplier files his GSTR-1, the information is captured in GSTR-2A.
 The purchase register is maintained by the recipient.
 Thus, there could be cases of mismatch between the two and the taxpayer needs to do a reconciliation to figure out the differences and rectify the same.
 This process needs to be done manually.